boazbk/tcs/lec_06_loops.md

 ## Further explorations

-Some topics related to this lecture that might be accessible to advanced students include: (to be completed)
+Some topics related to this chapter that might be accessible to advanced students include: (to be completed)

 ## Acknowledgements